kawaiizenbo/PINKCONNECTION/README.md

 # PINKCONNECTION
  Software for 8 Channel Cyberamic Controller
+ Good luck getting it to work!